CheckPointSW/Karta/docs/matching_basics.md

 =====
 Motivation
 ----------
-The main motivation for developing "Karta" was the needed to identify open sources in large firmware files.
+The main motivation for developing **Karta** was the needed to identify open sources in large firmware files.
 My previous experience with other available tools (at the time) was that they have a memory blowup when dealing with large binaries, meaning that sometimes they will completely crash and give no results :(

 If we could work with a subset of functions, that will be polynomial to M (number of functions in the open source) and not in N (number of functions in the binary) we could escape the limitations that arise when M << N. And this was the main idea.